w3ichen/HW0_S25/README.md

 ## Submission Instructions

-Submit all HWs as a PDF of your completed Jupyter Notebook in [Gradescope](https://www.gradescope.com/courses/952874).
-Please review all the checklist items and guidelines below:
+Submit all HWs as **PDFs of your completed Jupyter Notebooks in [Gradescope](https://www.gradescope.com/courses/952874)**.
+Please review all the checklist items and instructions below:

 ### Checklist